Aqua Virgo: History

 There were numerous repairs over time: Tiberius in 37 AD, Claudius between 45 AD and 46 AD, then Constantine the Great and Theodoric.

 Emperor Claudius renovated it in 46 AD, as witnessed by an inscription on the architrave in via del Nazzareno, which states that he rebuilt large sections of the aqueduct at this point because Caligula had removed stone for use in constructing an amphitheatre.

-In 537 AD, the Goths besieging Rome tried to use this underground channel as a secret route to invade Rome according to Procopius.
+In 537 AD, while the Goths were besieging Rome, the first (major) disruption to the aqueduct occurred.
+However, during the Byzantine administration the aqueduct continued to supply water.
+During the 8th century major restorations were made by Pope Adrian I. In 1453, Pope Nicholas V made an extensive repairs to the water channel of the aqueduct, together with repairs to the Trevi Fountain.

-After deteriorating and falling into disuse with the fall of the Western Roman Empire, the Aqua Virgo was repaired by Pope Adrian I in the 8th century.
-In 1453, Pope Nicholas V made a complete restoration and extensive remodelling from its source to its terminus points between the Pincio and the Quirinale and within Campo Marzio and consecrated it Acqua Vergine.
-This also led the water to the Trevi Fountain and the fountains of Piazza del Popolo, which it still serves today.
 In the 1930s, a pressurised version was built, the Acqua Vergine Nuovo, separate from the other channels.